lukebussey/foundationify/README.md

 Foundationify makes it easy to get started on building your own [Foundation](http://foundation.zurb.com/) based Shopify Theme.

+Foundationify is brought to you by [Tools for Living](http://www.toolsforliving.com/)

 Requires Bower and Grunt.

 Run `grunt` to build.
 The dist directory will contain the built theme.